giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 It is required to associate the location of the available instances with topological information to allow ALTO construct the overall map.
-The expectation is to manage the network and cloud capabilities by the same entity, handling both network and compute abstractions jointly, producing an integrated map.
-While this can be straightforward when an ISP own both the network and the cloud infrastructure, it could require multiple administrative domains to interwork for composing the integrated map.
-Details on potential scenarios will be provided in future versions of the document.
+The expectation is that the management of the network and cloud capabilities will be performed by the same entity, producing an integrated map to handle both network and compute abstractions jointly.
+While this can be straightforward when an ISP owns both the network and the cloud infrastructure, it can in general require collaboration between multiple administrative domains.
+Details on potential scenarios will be provided in future versions of this document.

-At this stage four potential solutions could be
+At this stage, four potential solutions could be
 considered:

 * To leverage (and possibly extend)
 {{I-D.ietf-teas-sf-aware-topo-model}} for
-disseminating topology information together with notion of function location (that would require to be adapted to the existence of available compute capabilities).
+disseminating topology information together with the notion of function location (that would require to be adapted to the existence of available compute capabilities).
 A recent effort in this direction can be found in
 {{I-D.ietf-teas-sf-aware-topo-model}}.

 * To extend BGP-LS {{RFC7752}},
-which is already considered as mechanism for feeding topology information in ALTO, in order to also advertise computing capabilities as well.
+which is already considered as a mechanism for feeding topology information in ALTO, in order to also advertise computing capabilities as well.

-* To combine information from the infrastructure profiles catalogue with topological information by leveraging on the IP prefixes allocated to the gateway providing connectivity to the NFVI PoP.
+* To combine information from the infrastructure profiles catalogue with topological information by leveraging the IP prefixes allocated to the gateway providing connectivity to the NFVI PoP.

 * To integrate with Cloud Infrastructure